uofa-cmput404/uofa-cmput404.github.io/content/general/project.md

 # Submission Instructions

 * Submission will be by GitHub Classroom.
 Please follow the link on eClass.

-# Warning!!!!

-   This spec is subject to change!
+Make sure you also submit a link on eClass on time!

 # Marking